Here’s Live Demo: High-Speed Buffers – Car Buffer – Car Polisher Buffer – Car Buffing!

 When choosing buffers for automotive buffing purposes you have a few power options to choose from.
 1. You have pneumatic.
 We don’t recommend pneumatic because pneumatic buffers need a lot of air volume to operate and can be pretty noisy.

-We also don’t think the’re very efficient machines.
-If you take a look out in the market, you’ll quickly notice there are much more brands to choose from when buying an electric buffer.
+We also don’t think they’re very efficient machines.
+If you take a lookout in the market, you’ll quickly notice there are much more brands to choose from when buying an electric buffer.